biosustain/MuSIC-PDO-3HP/README.md

 - The folder "models" contains the metabolic models used for cell level simulations.

 Citation:
-K. Zhuang and M. Herrgard.
+Kai Zhuang and Markus Herrgard.
 (In Press.)
-Multi-scale Exploration of the Technical, Economic, and Environmental Dimensions of Bio-based Chemical Production. *Metabolic Engineering*
+Multi-scale Exploration of the Technical, Economic, and Environmental Dimensions of Bio-based Chemical Production. *Metabolic Engineering*.